 Our primary objective when considering our investment activities is to preserve capital in order to fund our operations.
 We also seek to maximize income from our investments without assuming significant risk.
 Our current investment policy is to invest principally in deposits and securities issued by the U.S. government and its agencies, Government Sponsored Enterprise agency debt obligations, corporate debt obligations and money market instruments.
-As of March 31, 2020, we had cash, cash equivalents and marketable securities of \$170.8 million.
+As of June 30, 2020, we had cash, cash equivalents and marketable securities of \$232.8 million.
 Our primary exposure to market risk is related to changes in interest rates.
-Due to the short-term maturities of our cash equivalents and marketable securities and the low risk profile of our marketable securities, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents and marketable securities.
-We have the ability to hold our marketable securities until maturity, and we therefore do not expect a change in market interest rates to affect our operating results or cash flows to any significant degree.
+Due to the short-term maturities of our cash equivalents and marketable securities, and the low risk profile of our marketable securities, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents and marketable securities until maturity, and we therefore do not expect a change in market interest rates to affect our operating results or cash flows to any significant degree.